balqui/degais/docs/doc.md

 ## Installation

-The recommended installation is through `pipx` which will cater for isolating virtual environments:
+The recommended installation is through `pipx` which will cater for isolating virtual environments on itself:

 `pipx install degais`

 (In turn, `pipx` can be installed with `pip` in the usual way.)

+Alternatively, good old `pip install degais` should work but will complain and require you to `break system packages` unless you are installing it in a virtual environment, which is also a good and safe idea.

 ## Usage